Skip to main content

 • P-16 Initiative Project Examples

 The National Youth Leadership Council (NYLC) has established a set of eight standards as a guide to quality service learning.
-While they are targeted to the K-12 education audience, they are adaptable to higher education environment and to the understanding of community partners, as well.
-Learn more about these standards.
+While they are targeted to the K-12 education audience, they are adaptable to higher education environments and the understanding of community partners.

 1. Meaningful service